NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 The comments in the script will help you understand what each item does.

-- Return to the directory where you copied the run script, and submit your job
+- Return to the directory where you copied the run script, and submit your job.

 .. code-block:: shell